People's party (politics): Example

 According to Dieter Nohlen, a 'people's party' is "a self-designation used by major parties such as the SPD and CDU/CSU, which strive to achieve strategic majorities by expanding their voter base to gain as many votes as possible.
 Their political rhetoric and promotional self-presentation is based on the claim that they want to embrace broad sections of the electorate across social classes and ideologies and represent their diverse interests in a balanced manner."

-In Austria and Switzerland, the term "large party" (Großpartei) or "people's parties" (Volksparteien) is preferred over "people's party" (Volkspartei) because there is one of the main major parties in both countries that uses the German name "People's Party": Austrian People's Party (Österreichische Volkspartei) and Swiss People's Party (Schweizerische Volkspartei).
+In Austria and Switzerland, the term "large party" (Großpartei) is preferred over "people's party" (Volkspartei) because both countries have a major party with a similar name: Austrian People's Party (Österreichische Volkspartei) and Swiss People's Party (Schweizerische Volkspartei).

 In Japan

-In Japan, Volkspartei was translated into 国民政党 (lit: "national party" or "people's party"); it refers to a political party that advocates representing the interests of the entire populace rather than specific organizational interests such as labor unions.
+In Japan, Volkspartei was translated into 国民政党 (lit. 'national party' or 'people's party'); it refers to a political party that advocates representing the interests of the entire populace rather than specific organizational interests such as labor unions.

-The Liberal Democratic Party is a right-wing nationalist party, but because it is a major conservative party exhibiting a transcending class character, it is traditionally classified as a 国民政党 in Japanese politics.
+The Liberal Democratic Party is a right-wing nationalist party, but because it is a major conservative party exhibiting a transcending class character, it is traditionally classified as a national party in Japanese politics.

-The defunct Japan Socialist Party (officially renamed the "Social Democratic Party") aimed to be a 階級政党 (lit. "class party").
-Within the party, the right wing advocated shifting to a centre-left social democratic line and transforming into a 国民政党, while the left wing insisted on maintaining the 階級政党 line, leading to a confrontation.
-The Democratic Socialist Party, founded by a defector of the JSP, openly claimed to be a 国民政党.
+The defunct Japan Socialist Party (officially renamed the "Social Democratic Party") aimed to be a 階級政党 (lit. 'class party').
+Within the party, the right wing advocated shifting to a centre-left social democratic line and transforming into a national party, while the left wing insisted on maintaining the class party line, leading to a confrontation.
+The Democratic Socialist Party, founded by a defector of the JSP, openly claimed to be a national party.

-Naoto Kan (formerly of the Socialist Democratic Federation) stated in 2017 regarding the founding of the Constitutional Democratic Party of Japan: "For the Constitutional Democratic Party, which aims to be a 国民政党, relationships with existing industry groups and labor unions are of course important.
+Naoto Kan (formerly of the Socialist Democratic Federation) stated in 2017 regarding the founding of the Constitutional Democratic Party of Japan: "For the Constitutional Democratic Party, which aims to be a national party, relationships with existing industry groups and labor unions are of course important.
 However, in recent years, Japanese society has seen an overwhelming increase in the proportion of people not belonging to such large existing organizations—for example, those working non-regular jobs.
 It is precisely these people who need ‘politics’ the most within today's unequal society."
-Similarly, in 2019, Kazuhiro Haraguchi of the Democratic Party for the People described his party's position as "a 国民政党 to replace the Liberal Democratic Party."
+Similarly, in 2019, Kazuhiro Haraguchi of the Democratic Party for the People described his party's position as "a national party to replace the Liberal Democratic Party."